StarmanMartin/GCATR/README.md

 This function checks if a code is circular.
 The code can either be a vector of tuples or a sequence.
 If the code is a sequence an additional word length parameter is needed.
 Circular codes are a block codes.
+We will call a set of tuples *X* of same length a code if every concatenation of words *w* in *X* written on a circle has only a single decomposition into words from *X*.
-It is used as an unproved approach to explain the method used in gens to retrieving the correct reading frames.<br>
+It is used as an unproved approach to explain the method used in gens to retrieving the correct reading frames of RNA.<br>
 For more info on this subject read:<br>
 *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>
 *http://dpt-info.u-strasbg.fr/~c.michel/Circular_Codes.pdf*,<br>